thehubbard/esa-pyxel/docs/source/background/running_modes/dynamic_mode.rst

 .. _dynamic_mode:

 ============
-Dynamic mode
+Sampling mode
 ============

-The purpose of the Dynamic mode is to execute the same pipeline on the same detector object several times.
+The purpose of the Sampling mode is to execute the same pipeline on the same detector object several times.
 It uses the parameter `steps` to count the number of iteration of the detector through the pipeline.
 The parameter `t_step` is the time in between steps, that can be used